tonyh2021/Combine-Intro/CombineIntro/OptimizingPractices/README.md

 (I have improved `SessionManager` by using `Type Aliases`, `generics` and `Result`, just for creating new code reference only.
 Code tagged with V1).

+In the same way, if Views(`ListViewController`) has been implemented, we should minimize its modification during the optimization.

 So it is usually best to leave the logic code unchanged and instead work on creating new functionality or improving existing features within the existing code framework.